chriscdn/cs-rest/README.md

 ## Motivation

 This module assists in three areas when developing with the OpenText Content Server REST API.
-It uses [axios](https://github.com/axios/axios) library for XMLHttpRequest requests and is compatible with the browser and Node.js.
+It uses [axios](https://github.com/axios/axios) for XMLHttpRequest requests and is compatible with the browser and Node.js.

 ### Authentication